eclipse/mosaic/README.md

 included in this version of Eclipse MOSAIC are sufficient for most use-cases in the field of smart and connected mobility.
 Additional simulators and assessment features are provided by [Fraunhofer FOKUS](https://www.fokus.fraunhofer.de/go/asct) on a commercial basis.

+## Contact

+We are available for all kind of questions regarding Eclipse MOSAIC via mosaic@fokus.fraunhofer.de

 ## Prerequisites

 For a successful build you need the following software to be installed: